 The Power: Beta-carotene, which helps prevent free-radical damage and protect the eyes.
 The body also turns beta-carotene into vitamin A, which may help ward off some cancers, especially of the skin.
 One apricot has 17 calories, 0 fat, 1 gram of fiber.
 Snacks on them dried, or if you prefer fresh, buy when still firm; once they soften, they lose nutrients.

-8 grams of fat and 3 grams of fiber.
+The Power: Oleic acid, an unsaturated fat that helps lower overall cholesterol and raise levels of HDL, plus a good dose of fiber.
+One slice has 81 calories, 8 grams of fat and 3 grams of fiber.
 Try a few slices instead of mayonnaise to

 dress up your next burger.